 I know what getting past stuck & lasting creative freedom mean.
 And all the ways writers and creatives get waylaid.
 My first memory of ‘writer’s block’ is from third grade, writing a poem prompted by one I saw in my elementary school newsletter.
 At 18, I turned in a blank sheet of paper to my college professor every Friday in response to the assignment to simply write.
-In 2001, I finally learned how to be the writer I wanted to be, completing a novel that attracted a literary agent in three weeks of my first queries.
-And as life threw big events at me – house on fire, husband run down by a car, losing a business – I knew I was a writer despite losing the writer’s life I created.
+When I finally learned how to be the writer I wanted to be, I wrote a novel that attracted a literary agent in three weeks of my first queries.
+And as life threw big events at me – house on fire, husband run down by a car, losing a business – I knew I was a writer despite losing the ‘writer’s life’ I created and loved.

-Like a conversation with a good friend, The Writer’s Block Myth is a grounded, practical approach and framework to help you know you’re a writer, even when you’re not putting pen to paper or fingers to keyboard.
+Written like a conversation with a good friend, The Writer’s Block Myth is a grounded, practical approach and framework to help you know you’re a writer, even when you’re not putting pen to paper or fingers to keyboard.
 You have examples and stories of other writers.
 Ideas and short, easy exercises to support your process.
-You’re not alone.
+You are not alone.